-Asking Coaching Evaluation questions at the end of a coaching series or program help the client anchor the benefits of coaching with you.
-They also give you feedback on how effective your coaching has been and where improvements can be made.
+Asking coaching evaluation questions at the end of a coaching series or program helps the client anchor the benefits of coaching with you.
+They also give you valuable feedback on how effective your coaching has been and where improvements might be made.

 For instance a question like:

 "What new strengths can you see you have developed from the coaching experience?" can really get your client to realize and acknowledge changes and achievements they may not even have recognized and acknowledged to themselves.